prettydiff/colorContrast/README.md

 Rationale
 ---

 I found several color contrast tools online, but I found none written in JavaScript and none that compared a plurality of colors.
-I tired of watching my coworkers endlessly comparing colors from a limited list of approved colors.
+I tired of watching my coworkers endlessly comparing two colors at a time from a limited list of approved colors.
 There existed a need, so I built the tool.

 The intention of this application is to create all contrast comparisons for a given set of colors once.
 Since all colors are visible in a pass or fail state it should be immediately clear what combinations will be allowed.
 There is no need to even know what the acceptable rules and limitations are if using a tool like this.